liquidev/hayago/docs/language.md

 rod procedures can be called in 3 different ways:
 - With regular call syntax – `someProc(arg1, arg2, ...)`
 - With method call syntax – `arg1.someProc(arg2, ...)`
-- With property syntax – `arg1.someProc`
+- With getter syntax – `arg1.someProc`

 The two first examples are functionally equivalent.
 The third example is not the same, because this syntax can only be used for calling procs which accept 1